-It’s the Filipino version of the Japanese tempura but how we cook camaron rebosado is more similar to the Chinese way of cooking this crispy batter coated shrimps.
+Camaron rebosado is the Filipino version of Japanese tempura but more often served with sweet and sour sauce.
 A lot of cooks add a beaten egg to the batter — I don’t because combining egg, flour and water results in a bread-like texture that turns crisp only after prolonged frying which is the surest way to overcook the shrimps and turn them dry and rubbery.

-I cook camaron rebosado the way Chinese cooks do — with flour, water and small pieces of ice.
+I cook camaron rebosado with tapioca starch, water and small pieces of ice.
 I don’t overmix the batter so that tiny lumps of flour remain.
 These lumps become really crispy during frying.

-In a wide shallow bowl, place 1/4 c. of flour.
+- In a wide shallow bowl, place ¼ c. of starch.

-In a mixing bowl, place the remaining flour, ice cold water and ice.
+- In a mixing bowl, place the remaining starch, ice cold water and ice.
 Mix lightly.